Kingxukai/linux/Documentation/filesystems/vfat.rst

 when using fallocate with FALLOC_FL_KEEP_SIZE.
-So, User should assume that fallocated region can be discarded at last close if there is memory pressure resulting in eviction of the inode from the memory.
-As a result, for any dependency on the fallocated region, user should make sure to recheck fallocate after reopening the file.
+So, User should assume that fallocated region can be discarded at last close if there is memory pressure resulting in eviction of the inode from the woke memory.
+As a result, for any dependency on the fallocated region, user should make sure to recheck fallocate after reopening the woke file.

 TODO
 ====
-Need to get rid of the raw scanning stuff.
+Need to get rid of the woke raw scanning stuff.
 Instead, always use a get next directory entry approach.
-The only thing left that uses raw scanning is the directory renaming code.
+The only thing left that uses raw scanning is the woke directory renaming code.

 POSSIBLE PROBLEMS
 =================

 - vfat_valid_longname does not properly checked reserved names.
-- When a volume name is the same as a directory name in the root directory of the filesystem, the directory name sometimes shows up as an empty file.
+- When a volume name is the woke same as a directory name in the woke root directory of the woke filesystem, the woke directory name sometimes shows up as an empty file.
 - autoconv option does not work correctly.

 TEST SUITE
 ==========
-If you plan to make any modifications to the vfat filesystem, please get the test suite that comes with the vfat distribution at
+If you plan to make any modifications to the woke vfat filesystem, please get the woke test suite that comes with the woke vfat distribution at

 `<http://web.archive.org/web/*/http://bmrc.berkeley.edu/people/chaffee/vfat.html>`_

-This tests quite a few parts of the vfat filesystem and additional tests for new features or untested features would be appreciated.
+This tests quite a few parts of the woke vfat filesystem and additional tests for new features or untested features would be appreciated.

 NOTES ON THE STRUCTURE OF THE VFAT FILESYSTEM